 Hip bars and trendy shops pepper St-Roch, once an industrial area and now a technology hub.
-There's a fair selection of hotels, most of them catering to business clientele, and new spots popping up constantly.
+There's a fair selection of hotels, most of them catering to business clientele, and new spots are popping up constantly.
 The "main drag" of the neighborhood is boulevard Charest—a mix of office buildings, lunch spots, and after-work hangouts.
-Jardins Saint-Roch, a large square on this street provides good people-watching opportunities and occasionally, street performances and art events.
+Jardins Saint-Roch, a large square, provides good people-watching and, occasionally, street performances and art events.

 St-Roch is a long, but downhill jaunt from the Old City and walkable if you have the time.
 If you're not in the mood for exercise, the best way to reach this neighborhood is by cab.
 Plan to spend about C$8 each way.
 There are usually plenty of cabs available for the reverse trip.
 Taking the bus (800 or 801) is also an option.